 One of the biggest items residents want control of in a nursing home actually is so obvious that many of us don’t think of it – temperature control.
 A living area that is to cold or hot is miserable.
 When looking at rooms, make sure that the temperature in the room can be controlled by your family member.
 A nursing home that has one temperature control for an entire floor or building is a bad choice.

 We are a faith based society.
-If your family member is a member of a particular religious organization, it goes without saying that you probably want to make sure the home offers services in that area.
+If your family member is a member of a particular religious organization, it goes without saying that you probably want to make sure the home offers worship services.
 If they do not have onsite services, they may offer transportation to an appropriate place of worship.
 Make sure to find out.

 People do not remain in a static condition.
 We also happen to be proud.
 Mix these two together and you get a situation where residents fail to speak up about changes in their health.
 As a result, you need to find out how often the home does re-evaluation of the condition of residents.
 It should be at least once a year with a biannual review being better.

 Finally, take time to get a feel for the home.
 Ask to have some private time to walk around the home and grounds without a nursing home staff member.
 Do residents look happy?
 Is the place somewhere you can see your family member living or being happy?
 Is it a warm place that feels like a community or a cold place that feels like a hospital?

 Take the time to get a feel for the home, taste the food, and trust your instincts in making the evaluation.
 Sweat the small things because the small things are largely what differentiates one nursing home from another.